 In the Second World War incendiary bombs landed on the church roof on 10 May 1941.
 The river was at low ebb, and water pressure was weak.
 The fire burned all night.
 It was 17 years before the church was fully repaired.
 The East Window, designed and made by Carl Edwards, was a gift from the Glaziers Company.
 It shows St Paul’s and the Temple Church with the pepper-pot roof on the Round which was destroyed in the raid.
 The altarpiece was designed by Sir Christopher Wren, sold in the 1840s and bought back after WW2.

 This organ was installed after WW2, and made by Harrison and Harrison.

 In 1927 the Temple chorister Ernest Lough recorded Mendelssohn’s “Hear my Prayer”, “O for the wings of a dove”.
 More than 5 million copies of this have been sold, and you can listen here.
 We are currently practising this with the Derventio Choir – website – for concerts in the summer.
 I am not the soloist and we will never sell 5 million copies of our rendition!
 The director of music was George Thalben-Ball.
 I love his “Elegy”, which you can listen to here.
 When I make my final journey, I hope the organist will play me out with this.

 Wednesday 3 May, and I am reading a book about Darley Abbey (one of my parishes in Derby).
 It tells me that Alfred Ainger is buried near the graves of the Evans family, and that Ainger was Reader of the Temple Church 1866-92 and Master of the Temple in 1894.
 He was a friend of Walter Evans II and preached many a sermon from St Matthew’s pulpit.
 At his funeral a special train was run from London, and Henry Walford Davies (Temple organist) played the organ.
-Ainger wrote the hymn “God is working his purpose out” and this is his portrait
+This is his portrait